-Live edge shelves, reclaimed wood shelves, and fireplace mantels are very popular right now!
-Though we are very biased toward Redwood, there are a lot of woods to choose from when selecting a live edge shelf or mantel.
-Here at Dias Artistries, we cut almost 100% Redwood, so we offer mostly Redwood shelves and mantels.
-That said, we know a lot of suppliers, so we can find the other woods too.
-But so can you really, just search out the woods you want, and someone will likely come up.
+Live edge shelves, reclaimed wood shelves, and wood fireplace mantels are very popular right now!
+Though we are somewhat biased toward Redwood, there are a lot of woods to choose from when selecting a live edge shelf or mantel.
+Here at Redwood Burl, we cut mostly redwood.
+However, we do know a lot of suppliers, so we can usually find other woods too.

-If you are selecting a shelf or mantel for your home, these are some questions you may want to ask yourself :
+If you are selecting a shelf or mantel for your home, these are some questions you may want to ask yourself

 First, how do you want to hang your shelf or mantel?
-Do you want a floating shelf or mantel?, (Doesn’t show any brackets) Do you want natural wood brackets, metal brackets, or do you have your own brackets?
-This is important, as floating brackets are prettying inexpensive, and natural wood brackets, or metal brackets often have to be fitted to the width of the natural edge, and often a simple cut to the bracket can make up for any inconsistencies in the wood.
+Do you want a floating shelf or mantel?
+Do you want natural wood brackets, metal brackets, or another style?
+The type of brackets you prefer affects cost and ease of installation as well as appearance.
+Floating brackets are pretty inexpensive and only have to be fitted to the width of the natural edge of the shelf or mantel.
+Usually, a simple cut to the bracket can make up for any inconsistencies in the wood.
 Natural wood or metal brackets have to be fitted to the dimensions of the piece.

-Also, you need to ask yourself how wide and long the shelf or mantel will be.
-Natural edges rarely have uniform shape, thats what makes them so appealing.
+You also need to ask yourself how wide and long the shelf or mantel should be.
+Natural edges rarely have uniform shape – that’s what makes them so appealing.
 Because of this, measuring your space is very important.
-Try and find the maximum width and the minimum width your space needs.
-This way you can find a middle ground for your size and it won’t be too wide or narrow.
+Try to find the maximum and minimum width your space needs.
+This way you can find a middle ground and ensure your shelf or mantel won’t be too wide or narrow.
 Do this with the length as well.

-Another important aspect is the thickness.
+Another important aspect to consider is the thickness.
 This is really important when choosing how the shelf or mantel will hang.
-When you hang a shelf that is say 2″ thick, then you may want brackets that are also 2″ thick, and so on.
-When looking for a mantel, it is often suggested the width should be in a ratio to the hight of your ceiling.
+When you hang a shelf that is, for example, 2″ thick, then you may want brackets that are also 2″ thick.
+When looking for a mantel, many suggest that the width should be in a ratio to the height of your ceiling.
 The higher the ceiling, the thicker the piece should be.

-Other things to think about are finish.
-I like and recommend Danish Oil finish for most DIY homeowners.
-Its east to apply, and even easier to maintain.
-At Dias Artistries, we prep even our raw material to a much higher standard than most other places that sell raw wood.
-We often sand our pieces to 60grit, run them through industrial planners, and do our best to make the DIY homeowners experience a little better.
-However, not all supplier do this, and often you will receive some pretty rough material, especially if you are buying on the cheep, as all that extra prep costs.
-This being said, if your piece is a rough, unworked piece, be prepared for a lot of sanding.
-You will need at the very least, a random orbital sander, 60 grit up to 220 grit sanding disks, a paint brush, Danish Oil, and likely a strong drill to finish and hang your shelf or mantel.
+The finish is also important to consider.
+We recommend Danish Oil finish for most DIY homeowners.
+It’s easy to apply and even easier to maintain.
+We prep our raw material to a much higher standard than most other places that sell raw wood.
+We often sand our pieces to 60 grit, run them through industrial planners, and do our best to make the DIY homeowners experience a little easier.
+However, not all suppliers do this, and often you will receive some pretty rough material, especially if you are buying at very cheap prices.
+If you have a rough, unworked piece, be prepared for a lot of sanding.
+You will need (at the very least) a random orbital sander, 60 grit to 220 grit sanding disks, a paint brush, Danish Oil, and likely a strong drill to finish and hang your shelf or mantel.